fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

   └── myModule.ts
 ```

-In typescript, with the <i>resolveJsonModule</i> option set to true, the file <i>myModule.json</i> becomes a valid node module.
+In TypeScript, with the <i>resolveJsonModule</i> option set to true, the file <i>myModule.json</i> becomes a valid node module.
 Now, imagine a scenario where we wish to take the file <i>myModule.ts</i> into use:

 ```js
 import myModule from "./myModule";